Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Aurkitu/README.md

 Aurkitu (the [Euskara](https://en.wikipedia.org/wiki/Basque_language) word for "to find") is a data structure that was born from a simple question: for a given list of words we know how to find all the words that start with a given prefix quickly, using a Trie.
 But what about finding all the words that contain a given substring?
-Surely we can find a data structure that provides better runtime complexity than `Θ(n)`.
+Surely we can craft a data structure to help us with that.

 ## How does it work?